 Taking care of your skin with a healing product is one of the best ways to keep the breastfeeding process enjoyable for both you and your baby.
 When you’re comfortable, your baby will be comfortable and you can use nursing as a way to deepen the already strong bond you feel for your newborn child.

 - While feeding, your baby should suck eagerly and swallow regularly.
-Keep in mind that, when he first starts feeding, he’ll swallow each time he sucks.
-As milk decreases, he gets full, or falls asleep, swallowing will decrease.
+Keep in mind that, when your little one first starts feeding, they’ll swallow each time they suck.
+As milk decreases, they get full, or fall asleep, swallowing will decrease.
 That’s perfectly natural and nothing to worry about.

 - At the end of a nursing session, your baby should release your breast and appear drowsy.
-His skin will be a healthy pink and his muscles will be totally relaxed.
+Their skin will be a healthy pink and their muscles will be totally relaxed.

-- Your baby’s diapers should be very wet while he is breastfeeding.
-He will likely have four to eight bowel movements each day during the first few weeks of life.
+- Your baby’s diapers should be very wet while they are breastfeeding.
+They will likely have four to eight bowel movements each day during the first few weeks of life.
 This is due primarily to colostrum consumption.
-As time goes on, he’ll have fewer and fewer bowel movements.
-There may come a time when he only has one bowel movement or less per day.
+As time goes on, your little one will have fewer and fewer bowel movements.
+There may come a time when they only have one bowel movement or less per day.
 As long as those bowel movements remain soft and the diapers are wet with urine, there’s no need to be worried about constipation.

 If engorgement persists, you can hand-express breast milk by gently massaging the areola between your fingers.
 You may want to express milk under a warm shower, which helps the milk flow more easily.
 If you don’t succeed, try using a pump, and continue until your breasts soften and feel comfortable again.

 11) Ask For Help